-In 2014, the Legislature authorized, and the voters of the State of Maine approved, (Public Law 2014, Chapter 592) a \$7,000,000 bond issue to facilitate the growth of marine businesses and commercial enterprises that create jobs and improve the sustainability of the State's marine economy and related industries through capital investments.
+In 2014, the Legislature authorized, and the voters of the State of Maine approved, (Public Law 2014, Chapter 592) a seven million dollar (\$7,000,000) bond issue to facilitate the growth of marine businesses and commercial enterprises that create jobs and improve the sustainability of the state's marine economy and related industries through capital investments.
 In May 2016, the newly formed Alliance for Maine's Marine Economy, a consortium of Maine-based marine businesses, research institutions and educational organizations, was selected by the State of Maine as the recipient of the \$7 million in funding and pledged to provide \$9.3 million in matching funds.
 The Alliance's plan, spearheaded by the University of Maine, called for immediate infrastructure investments in public and private institutions throughout Maine.
-The \$7 million award also included \$1.92 million to fund a competitive Marine Jobs Fund Small Capital
+The \$7 million award also included \$1.92 million to fund a competitive Marine Jobs Fund Small Capital Grants Program.

-Grants Program.
 MTI was asked to administer this competitive process and issued a request for proposals in July 2017.
 MTI received 39 letters of intent.
 The Alliance for Maine's Marine Economy conducted the review and evaluations of the proposals and made recommendations to the MTI Board of Directors.
-Ultimately, in FY20, the MTI
+Ultimately, in FY2O, the MTI Board of Directors made 10 awards from the Marine Jobs Fund Small Capital Grants program totaling \$1,924,303 (matched by \$6,507,200).